-One of the most common reasons why beagles are given up for adoption is because their owners cannot deal with the level of disruptive or destructive behaviors when left alone at home.
+One of the most common reasons why beagles are given up for adoption is because their owners cannot cope with the level of disruptive or destructive behaviors when left alone at home, often induced by anxiety.

 They might urinate, defecate, bark, whine, howl, chew furniture, or try to escape on a frequent basis, leading to high levels of stress for both the beagle and its owner.

 What is Beagle Separation Anxiety?

 Separation anxiety is a fairly common condition in beagles where they experience and display signs of distress when separated momentarily, or for long periods of time from their preferred human caregiver or companion.

 The stress of the separation becomes so overwhelming for them that they begin to experience both physical and psychological effects, which can be very distressing for you, as well as your hound.

 Beagles can experience mild to severe forms of separation anxiety, depending on a variety of factors.

 It’s important to identify and recognize the signs as early as possible in order to prevent the condition from escalating into severe separation anxiety.